angular/angular-cli/docs/design/third-party-libraries.md

 We will not use SystemJS bundles in development.
 This is for better debugging, future proofing (when moving the build system) and better CDN support, as many of the loaded files will end up being pulled from a CDN in production.
-During the `ng build` process for production, the SystemJS configuration script will be rebuilt to fetch from the CDN.
+During the `ung build` process for production, the SystemJS configuration script will be rebuilt to fetch from the CDN.

 # Upgrade Strategy